Apex / Apex Steward

 What It Does

 Apex Steward isn’t a single feature with marketing wrapped around it.
-It’s the structural pieces of an IAM governance program — the parts you’d otherwise build in a stack of disconnected spreadsheets — modeled in software and kept in sync.
+It’s the structural pieces of an IAM governance program — the parts you’d otherwise stitch together in disconnected spreadsheets — modeled in software, kept in sync, and backed by an evidence engine.

 01